insysbio/LikelihoodProfiler.jl/joss/paper.md

 ## Summary

 Practical identifiability addresses the critical question of how well a mechanistic model is determined by the available experimental data.
 In a typical model's calibration workflow practical identifiability implies prior structural identifiability, which studies and resolves the uncertainty within the model structure independently from the available data.
 However, in many cases, profile likelihood-based methods are also used as a proxy for structural identifiability analysis, particularly when the complexity of a model makes structural methods inapplicable or computationally prohibitive [@Wieland2021].
 Moreover, profile likelihood techniques can be extended beyond parameter analysis to assess the identifiability of model states and predictions.
-This versatility makes profile likelihood analysis an essential component in the development and validation of models in Systems Biology and Quantitative Systems Pharmacology (QSP).
+This versatility makes profile likelihood analysis an essential component in the development and validation of models in Systems Biology (SB) and Quantitative Systems Pharmacology (QSP).

 LikelihoodProfiler.jl is an open-source Julia package designed to perform profile likelihood-based identifiability analyses by offering a unified and extensible interface.